MrGasS/blueSCSI-evolved/README.md

 __________________________________________________________________________________________________________
 ## **Can I daisy-chain my blueSCSI (evolved) board?**

-Yes, indeed you can, just find yourself a way to do it, like the example below.
+Yes, you can indeed, just find yourself a way to do it, like the example below.

 blueSCSI (evolved) with an internal 50 pin to DB-25 female adapter (cutted RaSCSI Reloaded THT PCB board) going to a Macintosh Quadra 700 and a SCSI2SD attached to the blueSCSI's DB-25 port: